 (NOTE: Since the website has been redone the examples are no longer available)

 This week’s video is about planning a cover reveal.
 Some of this might be new to you, some might be old.
 But the reason I’m spending a whole video on it is because it’s part of the 6-part process of planning the perfect year.
 So I figure it’s a good idea to get everyone on the same page as to what it, and what isn’t a cover reveal.

-I mention a media kit in the video and you can download that here to see an example.
 One thing I will caution you about – Don’t just copy me.
 I realize most media kits are the same, but you’re only cheating yourself if you think you can copy everything I do and that’s it.
 You can’t.
 You know why?
 Because it’s got my personality all over it.
 So don’t copy my tweets, or my newsletter, or my Facebook posts.
 I know it’s very tempting, but you need to find fans who respond to your personality.
 What I do might not be in your best interest.
 So take the concepts I’m talking about and then find your own unique way to use it to help you grow your audience.
 In other words – your audience might not appreciate my style.
 Get it?
 So be yourself.